dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/localized-barcodes-unit.md

 **Return Value**

-The count of localized barcodes.
+The number of localized barcodes.

 ### getLocalizedBarcode

-Get the `LocalizeBarcodeElement` at the specified index.
+Returns the [`LocalizedBarcodeElement`](localized-barcode-element.md) at the specified index.

 <div class="sample-code-prefix"></div>
 >- Objective-C